Ars062/NeuroNote/README.md

 Create an Account: Use the signup form to register

-Login: Access your account using your credentials
+Login: Access your account with your credentials

 Add Tasks: Use the input field at the bottom to add new tasks